All Your Bidet FAQs, Answered

 Do I need to use soap when I use a bidet?

-No, Bio Bidets have superior water pressure that is highly efficient at cleaning better and quicker.
-You don’t need to touch your rear at all unless you want to wipe or pat dry.
+No, Bio Bidets have superior water pressure, which is highly efficient at cleaning thoroughly and fast.
+You don’t need to use soap, and you don’t need to touch your rear at all unless you want to wipe or pat dry.
 (A bidet with an air-dryer feature can mitigate the need for toilet paper.)

 Can I flush the toilet “normally” with a bidet installed?

-Yes, although the water supply for the Bio Bidet and the toilet tank is the same, there is plenty of water for both.
-You can use the Bio Bidet and flush the toilet at the same time, without any problem whatsoever.
+Yes, although the water supply line for the Bio Bidet and the toilet tank is the same, there is plenty of water for both.
+You can use the Bio Bidet and flush the toilet at the same time, or consecutively, without any problem whatsoever.

 What should I do if I leave home for more than a few days?

-If you own one of our bidet toilet seat models, we recommend draining the water if the unit will not be used for a few days.
+If you own one of our bidet toilet seat models and won’t be using it for a few days, we recommend draining the water.
 If you have a water tank-type model, shut off the water supply line, and then unplug the power cord.

-If you own non-electric models, simply turn off the water supply at the shut-off valve.
+If you own non-electric models, turn off the water supply at the shut-off valve.

 Does a bidet hurt?